georgeus19/klofan-docs/website/docs/concepts/design/architecture.md

 split into new containers - Catalog container and a group of Recommender containers.
 Since we found having a single RDF triplestore non-optimal, we consider a triplestore only for datasets and separate stores for analyses.
-This architecture is shown in .
+This architecture is shown in the picture below.
 Catalog provides API for uploading datasets which are forwarded to each Recommender container and saved in Dataset Triplestore.
 A Recommender container fetches dataset data and analyses them.
 Created analyses are saved in Recommendation